 - (a) Extensions of time to further plead or file briefs or to continue a hearing may be granted by order of the Court upon written application.
-The movant shall note that opposing counsel has been contacted concerning the extension or continuance, and whether opposing counsel objects to the extension or continuance. - (b) All requests for extension of time or continuance shall be accompanied by an appropriate form of order, separate from the motion, with sufficient copies for the clerk to mail to adverse parties.
+The movant shall note that opposing counsel has been contacted concerning the extension or continuance, and whether opposing counsel objects to the extension or continuance. - (b) All requests for extension of time or continuance shall be accompanied by an appropriate form of order, separate from the motion.